The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 Lever 4: Extend Customer Lifetime

 Lifecycle marketing.
-Adjusting your communication and offers based on where the customer is in their relationship with you.
+Adjusting communication and offers based on where the customer is in their relationship with you.
 What a new customer needs to hear is very different from what a two-year veteran needs.

 Referral programs.
 Customers who refer others tend to be more loyal themselves.
-The act of recommending your brand strengthens their own commitment to it.
+The act of recommending your brand strengthens their commitment to it.

 LTV by Acquisition Channel

-You might discover patterns like:
+You might find patterns like:

 • Influencer partnerships produce customers with high initial AOV but low repeat rates